Discover Buildings & Landmarks in Saratoga's Broadway Historic District

 The Broadway Historic District in Saratoga is comprised of a distinct southern and northern section, including beautiful neighborhoods.
 While the southern end features more of the commercial aspects of the city, consisting of many businesses and private buildings, the northern end is more of a residential neighborhood with stunning Victorian homes.

-Back in 1979, Broadway was recognized as a historic district by the National Register of Historic Places.
-However, before then in 1977, Saratoga Springs enacted a local historic preservation ordinance that allowed for certain buildings and neighborhoods to be protected from destruction and new construction.
+In 1977, Saratoga Springs enacted a local historic preservation ordinance that allowed for certain buildings and neighborhoods to be protected from destruction and new construction.
+Then, in 1979, Broadway was officially recognized as a historic district by the National Register of Historic Places.